MaxShenk/website/README.md

     From this you can change the content of each page of the web application.

--   `articles.js`
+-   `stories.js`

-    From this you can add your articles to the web application.
+    From this you can add your stories to the web application.

     Instructions:

-    -   Add new article
+    -   Add new story

-        1. Create a new function starts with `article_`.
-For example you can add new function named `article_3`.
+        1. Create a new function starts with `story_`.
+For example you can add new function named `story_3`.

         2. Then add the data accordingly.